 There comes a time for many drivers when they decide they want to trade in their four-wheels and start driving on two.
 Did you know that the provinces in Canada have different licenses for motorbike operators?
 That’s because driving a motorbike is much different than driving a car.

-Motorcycle Licensing Requirements Across Canada
+Motorcycle Training/Licensing Requirements Across Canada

 In BC, to obtain a full Class 6 motorcycle license you need to pass a written test and two road tests.
-If you already hold a Class 1-5 license, you are able to skip the novice stage requirements.
+If you already hold a Class 1-5 license, you can skip the novice stage requirements.
 After 2 years in the Novice stage, along with a clean driving record, drivers can take the Class 6 advanced road test to obtain a full motorcycle license.
 If you hold a class 1-5 license, you will go straight to this test after thirty days on the 8 license.

 In Alberta, you can obtain a motorcycle license if you hold a Class 5 license or get a Class 7 learner’s permit.
 You will then move through the graduated motorcycle licensing program to earn your full license.
-Within this program there are multiple tests designed to test your knowledge and skill.
+Within this program, there are multiple tests designed to test your knowledge and skill.

 Saskatchewan also uses a graduated licensing program designed to properly train and license drivers of motorcycles.
 You start with a learner’s permit and work your way through the stages and exams until you earn your unrestricted M license.

 Those wishing to obtain a motorcycle license must first hold a standard vehicle license.
 To obtain the motorcycle endorsement Class 6 license you start by obtaining a learner’s permit.
-After the appropriate experience and knowledge you must then pass a written and road test.
+After the appropriate experience and knowledge, you must then pass a written and road test.